-Alan Spell, Assistant Extension Professor with the University of Missouri Extension Exceed Program produced this plan's asset inventory.
+Alan Spell, Assistant Extension Professor with the University of Missouri Extension's Exceed Program, who produced this plan's asset inventory.
 Prof. Spell would like to thank the following organizations and individuals for their guidance, critical outreach support and contributions to the survey analysis and reporting: